 Question: How are athletes admitted to colleges in relation to non-athletes?
-Looking at a school that has a very tough admittance process...ranked very difficult to get in.
+We're looking at a school that has a very tough admittance process...ranked, very difficult to get in.
 If the ACT score is in line do athletes usually get in easier than other others?